It’s frustrating, isn’t it? When you have to (repeatedly) prompt your customers to register their issues using your MSP support portal or email.

 Not just that, we also come with a full-fledged and powerful in-built ticketing system (with support for automated time-tracking and billing).

-If you’d rather not invest in a PSA, your second option for achieving such integrated ticketing is to create a customized solution with all the tools you use.
+If you’d rather not invest in a Business Automation, your second option for achieving such integrated ticketing is to create a customized solution with all the tools you use.
 You could build such a system from scratch using the different APIs of your tech solutions (or by putting it together via a third-party service like Zapier).
 But remember the costs can add up really fast here!

 Wrapping it up …